Introduction to Residential Land Subdivision Planning & Design

 • Explain terms such as R-Codes (Residential Design Codes), zoning, and development approval.

-Session Two: Planning and Design of a Residential Subdivision
+Planning and Design of a Residential Subdivision

-Site Analysis and Basic Feasibility:
+Site Analysis and Basic Due Diligence Process:

-• Considerations: zoning, size, access, utilities, environmental factors.
+• Considerations: zoning, size, access, utilities, environmental factors

 Subdivision Planning Process: